some1one/js-utils-extended/README.md

 # js-utils-extended
-utility functions similar to lodash and others utils with extra logic
+extended lodash functionality (additional type guard functionality) alternative utility function that are similar yet have slighty different effects commonly used types and classed and generic abstractions